-NOW, the Government, in exercise of the powers conferred on them by section 826(1) (as substituted by section 35 of the Finance Act 2007) of the Taxes Consolidation Act 1997, hereby order as follows:
+NOW, the Government, in exercise of the powers conferred on them by section 826(1) (as amended by section 157 of the Finance Act 2010 (No. 5 of 2010)) of the Taxes Consolidation Act 1997, hereby order as follows:

-- 1. This Order may be cited as the Double Taxation Relief (Taxes on Income and Capital Gains) (Republic of Panama) Order 2012. - 2.
-It is declared that- - (a) the arrangements specified in the Convention, the text of which is set out in the Schedule, have been made with the Government of the Republic of Panama in relation to-
+1. This Order may be cited as the Double Taxation Relief (Taxes on Income) (Pakistan) Order 2015.

+- 2. It is declared that- - (a) the arrangements specified in the Convention, the text of which is set out in the Schedule, have been made with the Government of the Islamic Republic of Pakistan in relation to-

-Notice of the making of this Statutory Instrument was published in "Iris Oifigiúil" of 27th January, 2012.
+Notice of the making of this Statutory Instrument was published in "Iris Oifigiúil" of 16th October, 2015.

-- (i) affording relief from double taxation and the prevention from fiscal evasion with respect to taxes on income, corporation tax in respect of income and chargeable gains, capital gains tax and any taxes of a similar character imposed by the laws of the State or by the laws of the Republic of Panama, and - (ii) in the case of taxes of any kind or description imposed by the laws of the State or the laws of the Republic of Panama, exchanging information for the purposes of the prevention and detection of tax evasion and granting relief from taxation under the laws of the Republic of Panama to persons who are resident in the State for the purposes of tax, and
+- (i) affording relief from double taxation and the prevention from fiscal evasion with respect to taxes on income, corporation tax in respect of income and chargeable gains, capital gains tax and any taxes of a similar character imposed by the laws of the State or by the laws of the Islamic Republic of Pakistan, and - (ii) in the case of taxes of any kind or description imposed by the laws of the State or the laws of the Islamic Republic of Pakistan, exchanging information for the purposes of the prevention and detection of tax evasion and granting relief from taxation under the laws of the Islamic Republic of Pakistan to persons who are resident in the State for the purposes of tax, and